Title: People, Plants and Genes: the Story of Crops and Humanity

 The dietary resilience of many late-Paleolithic populations was called upon when the world entered what is called the ‘Last Glacial Maximum’, from 25,000 to 15,000 BP.
 As its name implies, the Last Glacial Maximum was a full-blown ice age.

 As in previous ice ages, many temperate and subtropical forests died out and were replaced by grasses, including members of the cereal family.
 Across vast regions of the world, only a few relict woodlands survived as isolated refugia, surrounded by huge expanses of treeless, dry grassland.
 In some areas, these prairie-like ecosystems supported large populations of grassy plants that had somewhat larger-than-average starchy seeds.
-These plants were to change the course of human development: they were, of course, what we now refer to as
+These plants were to change the course of human development: they were, of course, what we now refer to as the cereals.

 The breakthrough that made it not just feasible but positively beneficial for people to start exploiting cereals on a larger scale was the discovery that cereal grains could be ground and processed to render them more edible.